 Traffic crime convictions for charges such as reckless driving and hit and run are NOT expungeable in Oregon.

-We offer a flat fee rate of $350 for most expungements.
 If you think you may be eligible for expungement call MJM Law Office, P.C. to speak with an experienced criminal defense lawyer in Eugene, Oregon.
 Contact Us

 online or call 541-505-9872 to schedule a Free Initial Consultation.